Please, Pretty Please?

 Featured

-We take our responsibility towards disabled customers very seriously.
-If you need more time to get to the door or for us to knock louder, then please set your requirements in the Royal Mail App.
-This will apply to the whole household and as we are part of the same Group, Parcelforce Worldwide will also follow these instructions.
+If you need more time to get to the door or for your postie to knock louder, then set your requirements in the Royal Mail App.

 Simply follow steps 1 to 3 below and then use the Accessibility option to make your selection.